nickytong/GenAnalysis/README.md

 This is the R package I developed while working at the Department of Bioinformatics and Computational Biology, UT MD Anderson Cancer Center.

 Major functions include:
-- data type-aware visualizations (continuous vs continuous, continuous vs categorical, categorical vs categorical with the same interface as plotScatter)
+- data type-aware visualizations (continuous vs continuous, continuous vs categorical, categorical vs categorical with the same interface as plotScatter) coupled with statistical testing
 - streamlined analysis pipeline (hypothesis testing between rows of a matrix and target variable, adjustment of multiple testing using false discovery rate, and visualizations),
 - simplified yet flexible heatmap generation
 - and various utility functions for data cleaning and blending